 Prior to coaching, Mann competed in cross country and track and field at NAU and was a member of the Lumberjacks' 1971 Big Sky champion cross country team.

 Besides the success on the track and trail, Mann's programs at NAU were outstanding in the classroom as well.
 In the 1990's, 60 NAU cross country student-athletes were named Academic All-Big Sky.
 During the 2002 spring semester, the combined track team posted a 3.04 GPA, which was one of the best in the nation according to the United States Track Association.
 Individually, the team included 34 student-athletes with a 3.25 GPA or higher.

 Mann has extensive international experience as well to go along with his success at the collegiate level.
 He served as head coach of the U.S. Junior National Team at the 1993 Pan American Games and helped coach the medal-winning West team at the 1991 Olympic Festival.

-His success on and off the track has led to many other impressive accolades over the years for Mann, including induction into the Northern Arizona University Athletics Hall of Fame in 1999 and induction into the Mt.
+His success on and off the track has led to many other impressive accolades over the years for Mann, including induction into the Northern Arizona University Athletics Hall of Fame in 1999, induction into the Mt.
 SAC (Mt.
-San Antonio College) Relays Hall of Fame in 2001.
+San Antonio College) Relays Hall of Fame in 2001, and induction into the Arizona Track & Field Coaches Association Hall of Fame in 2009.
 The Mt.
 SAC Hall of Fame was created in 1985 to to honor athletes, coaches and friends who have made significant contributions both to the Relays and the sport of track and field.
 Mann was one of two people to be inducted in 2001 with the other being women's track and field legend Jackie Joyner-Kersee.

 Married to the former Charlene Russell who hails from Corydon, Ind., Mann has three grown sons: Steve, Ryun and Brandon.